-This section provides a summary of when to choose .NET Core or .NET Framework.
+This section provides a summary of when to choose .NET 5 or .NET Framework.
 We provide more details about these choices in the sections that follow.

-You should use .NET Core, with Linux or Windows Containers, for your containerized Docker server application when:
+Use .NET 5, with Linux or Windows Containers, for your containerized Docker server application when:

 You have cross-platform needs.
 For example, you want to use both Linux and Windows Containers.

 You need to start containers fast and want a small footprint per container to achieve better density or more containers per hardware unit in order to lower your costs.